Life Won't Wait: Reception

-Life Won't Wait was released on June 30, 1998, and was the final Rancid album for 16 years to be released through Epitaph Records (until Honor Is All We Know).
+Life Won't Wait was released on June 30, 1998, and was the last Rancid album for 16 years to be released through Epitaph Records until Honor Is All We Know (2014).
 After its release, the band moved to frontman Tim Armstrong's label (a sub-label of Epitaph), Hellcat Records, who released their next album, 2000's Rancid.
 Although not as successful as ...And Out Come the Wolves, the album peaked at number 35 on the Billboard 200 album chart, making it one of Rancid's highest ranking albums.

 Stephen Thomas Erlewine of Allmusic described the album as having a ska influence.
 He praised the music as a "powerful slice of old-school punk — as powerful as any of their records" and claims "it actually sounds a lot like ...And Out Come the Wolves".
 The album received a rating of three and a half out of five stars.